Tim-Salzmann/l4casadi/README.md

 ### Prerequisites
 Independently if you install from source or via pip you will need to meet the following requirements:

-- Working build system: CMake compatible C++ compiler.
+- Working build system: CMake compatible C++ compiler (GCC version 10 or higher).
 - PyTorch (`>=2.0`) installation in your python environment.\
 `python -c "import torch; print(torch.__version__)"`